NOTE: Some of the information provided contains graphic, medical images which individuals may find upsetting

 Anorectal bleeding refers to any bleeding that occurs from the back passage.
-It is an extremely common condition.
-In the large majority of cases, it is coming from the anal canal and is not serious at all.
-Doctors try to tell the difference between anal bleeding (coming from the back passage) and rectal bleeding (coming from further up the bowel).
+It is an extremely common condition and in the large majority of cases, it is coming from the anal canal and is not serious at all.
+Doctors try to tell the difference between anal bleeding (coming from the back passage) and rectal bleeding (coming from further up the bowel)

 Printable Patient Information Leaflet

 Anal bleeding is nearly always due to benign conditions, usually haemorrhoids (“piles”) or fissures.

 The blood is usually bright red and fresh as though you had been cut.
 It usually occurs when your bowel have opened, but is sometimes seen as a stain on the bedclothes or underwear.

 When it occurs with bowel movement, it may be slight (seen as a smear on the toilet paper) or heavier when it discolours the water in the toilet bowl.
 Sometimes, it will splash the bowl or even drip into the toilet after the motion has passed.

 Although the blood may coat the motion, it will not be mixed in with it.